 The dominant feature of life in the US borderlands is one of a growing and pervasive presence of law enforcement.
 That presence increasingly takes on aspects that are felt and experienced by many as being all too much like martial law.

-Jason Aragon’s video Under Arpaio is a feature-length documentary that takes us to Phoenix, Arizona to see the infamous Sheriff Joe Arpaio in action.
-Arpaio has permitted crime rates to soar in Maricopa County while he focuses his department’s energies on federal immigration law.
+Jason Aragon’s video, Under Arpaio, is a feature-length documentary that takes us to Phoenix, Arizona to see the former and infamous Maricopa County sheriff, Joe Arpaio, in action.
 Jason’s video also gives us an inside look at the popular resistance in Arizona.

 Celli Stanley’s article, Palestine and Arizona sheds light on the connection between two similar struggles, many miles apart but close in spirit.
-You may recognize Chelli’s name from the video work she has done else where for this guide.
+You may recognize Chelli’s name from the video work she has done elsewhere for this guide.

 Quite possibly we have misnamed this lesson.
 Martial law, by definition, is not meant to be permanent.
-But there is nothing temporary in the way the border wall is being constructed–which goes hand in hand with the build up of troops, drones, surveillance blimps, and various components of a “virtual fence”.
+But there is nothing temporary in the way the border wall is being constructed–which goes hand in hand with the build-up of troops, drones, surveillance blimps, and various components of a “virtual fence”.
 And while it would be hyperbole to say we live under fascism, it would be irresponsible not to recognize when policies and practices are adopted that could provide the infrastructure should it ever emerge.

 The physical facts of border militarization are girded and institutionalized through the legal facts: laws adopted at both state and federal levels to enshrine the security state.
 Federal programs such as Secure Communities and 287g already blur lines and turn local and state authorities into agents of immigration law.
 Arizona’s SB1070 only extends federal policies.
 In the article included by AfGJ’s James Jordan, we read about a siege of Arizona communities by more than 800 local, state and federal law enforcement personnel, coordinated by ICE (Immigration and Customs Enforcement).
 This was the largest operation in ICE’s history and took place on the very day that the Arizona legislature passed SB1070.

 Since 2010, there has been an increase in our country of the number of people hounded, infiltrated, entrapped, investigated, spied on and jailed for their political activities.
 These include immigrant rights activists, anti-war and solidarity activists, protesters, environmentalists, and Anarchists “guilty” of owning certain reading material.
 The increase in political repression was preceded by a wave of racism against undocumented workers and Latino immigrants that coincided with the introduction of NAFTA but reached a fever pitch with the aftermath of the events of 9/11/01.
 (This, despite the fact that none of the hijackers entered via the US-Mexico border–and that all came here with official permission.)

-These are reasons people in the rest of the country really need to pay attention to the border: what is being developed here is coming soon to a theater–and we don’t mean a movie theater–near you….
+These are reasons people in the rest of the country really need to pay attention to the border: what is being developed here is coming soon to a theater–and we don’t mean a movie theater–near you…

 Sometimes “the story” can seem so complicated, especially to the misinformed American public.
 Often colonial contexts are made to look like impenetrable conundrums too hard to fix.
 However, these so-called complications are actually cover-ups meant to hide vast networks of crimes and human rights abuses.